 Setting: Greyhawk

 Created by Gary Gygax in the 1980s, Greyhawk was the main setting for D&D for many years.
 In the 2024 edition, it has resurfaced, with some alterations to the map itself.
 When I decided to make use of it, I made further changes, extending upon the setting with homestyle content.
-There are some things that your character is well aware of, like the barrier around a newly found land-mass.
+The "inner core" is a homestyle world.

-- Barrier in the Azure — In 564 CY, a group of sailors discovered a mysterious circular barrier in the Azure Sea, north of the Olman Islands.
+• Barrier in the Azure — In 564 CY, a group of sailors discovered a mysterious circular barrier in the Azure Sea, north of the Olman Islands.
 Many speculated that it was somehow controlled from the Amedio Jungle, but the western side of the barrier was too distant to confirm.
 Over the next six years, numerous attempts were made to cross the barrier, but many who tried ever returned.

-- Barrier in the Azure - The barrier was deemed a peril to all who encountered it, with high winds often tearing ships apart.
+• Barrier in the Azure - The barrier was deemed a peril to all who encountered it, with high winds often tearing ships apart.
 Survivors who made it to Fort Easthook reported that the inner seas were home to Krakens and other monsters.
 As a result, many sailors refused to venture into the heart of the Azure Sea.
 Despite the danger, however, some sailors persisted and managed to return with treasures.

 Significant Events

-- 564 CY — Treasure & Slaves from the south arrived in the Flanaess.
+• 564 CY — Treasure & Slaves from the south arrived in the Flanaess.
 The party meets for the first time at a friend's wedding.

-- 568 CY (February) - In February, your mutual friend, Jarvik, headed southward in search of "treasure."
+• 568 CY (February) - In February, your mutual friend, Jarvik, headed southward in search of "treasure."
 Who would be crazy enough to risk such a journey southward in February in 568 CY?
 Answer: Your Mutual Friend, Jarvis.
 Was he on to something regarding the Azure Sea?
 What was so important about the Valarian Empire?

 Initial Storyline